 "Let me state this in the clearest terms possible," he said.
 "The problem of drug use is not solved with drugs!"

-Recreational use of marijuana has been legalized in the U.S. states of Colorado and Washington, and Oregon may vote on the issue this year.
+Last month Argentina's neighbor Uruguay cleared the way for legal sales of marijuana cigarettes in pharmacies.
+Recreational use of marijuana has been legalized in the U.S. states of Colorado and Washington, while Oregon may vote on the issue this year.

-In his comments Friday, Francis insisted that drug use cannot be solved by liberalizing laws but by addressing the problems underlying addiction: social inequality and lack of opportunities for the young.
+But Francis emphasized Friday that the problems underlying drug use must be addressed, including social inequality and lack of opportunities for the young.

 To reject illegal drugs, he said, "one has to say 'yes' to life, 'yes' to love, 'yes' to others, 'yes' to education, 'yes' to greater job opportunities.
 If we say 'yes' to all these things, there will be no room for illicit drugs, for alcohol abuse, for other forms of addiction."